Object intensity measurements

 Figure

-H2b-mCherry widefield image of two cells.
-Common object intensity measurements, using a label mask and a manual background measurement.
+H2b-mCherry widefield image of two cells with common object and background intensity measurements, using manually drawn regions and/or a label mask image to delineate the objects.

 Activities